-It happens all the time: A business achieves good, consistent organic growth, but despite everyone’s best efforts, never really takes off.
+It happens all the time: An organization achieves good, consistent organic growth, but despite everyone’s best efforts, never really takes off.

 Perhaps you’ve watched in frustration as one of your competitors experiences rapid ‘hockey-stick’ acceleration and shifts to a whole new level, while for you, growth remains a doggedly gradual incline, with each year just a little better than the last.

 Here’s the interesting thing – while this ‘stuckness’ can happen at any revenue level, the underlying cause is almost always the same.

 Whether it’s failing in the transition from a $300k organization to $1m+; $10m to $100m, or from $1bn to $5bn, the problem with scaling rarely lies with the underlying structure of the organization, or the products or services offered, or even the economy.

 No, for most organizations that try to scale but fail, the bottleneck is usually the person at the top – the founder/owner or CEO (or Madame Chairperson, or Managing Director - whatever your phrase is for the MSE- Most Senior Executive).

 Here are the top three reasons why a failure to scale most often revolves around the MSE: